 SUPPORT SERVICES FOR FOOD, SHELTER, AND VITAL NECESSITIES

-The largest homeless population in Florida is right in our backyard.
 Food insecurity, no place to sleep, fear of violence — each one is terrible on its own, but hungry children also don’t perform well in school, and homelessness and school mobility impact students’ abilities to succeed.
 If they don’t do well in school, high school graduation is in jeopardy, and the downward spiral begins.

 United Way Suncoast works with partner agencies to address the necessities for those in our community who need basic help.
+If you or someone you know needs help, dial 2-1-1 or go online to find the 2-1-1 website for your community.

 EMERGENCY FOOD AND SHELTER PROGRAM